2014 Kia Forte Koup SX Premium, engine bay, dashboard. Click image to enlarge

 You get a lot of thrills for those bucks at any level though.
 Consider the first Kia Forte Koup I ever drove.
 It was the actual racer from the Targa Newfoundland Rally in 2010, the first time Kia had entered the event.
 I drove it the day after this marathon event finished, and was given free reign by its drivers to tear through the wonderfully winding roads on ridiculously steep hills of St John’s.
 Attending Targa on the Rock is a bit like suddenly joining the world’s biggest family.
 Nearly everywhere you go, people are almost aggressively friendly, quite unnerving for a retiring and misanthropic Torontonian.
 With the Forte Koup’s race decals still applied, the car was saluted by pedestrians throughout town.
 One time during the three-hour ride, it was even encouraged by police to speed over a sharp hillock — their thumbs up and smiles wide (doubly unnerving, compared to misanthropic Toronto police).

 Understandably the racer was utterly different from this 2014 tester I drove recently.
 The manual transmission was well worked in after nearly 2,000 km of heightened attention; racing seats and a roll cage had been installed; and there was the distinct funk of men at work redolent throughout.
 Yet there was plenty in common too, starting and finishing with an element of respect for the driver.
-In short, shrills for the bucks.
+In short, thrills for the bucks.

 The 2014 tester had many brand new features, including a completely redesigned chassis.
 The Koup’s longer (now 4,530mm), lower (1,780mm) and wider (1,410mm) providing the sort of cling and grip in corners that you’d imagine from a huge crab on wheels.